 - Put that weapon away: Wielding a weapon in a town can be deemed as hostile.

 - Don't kill that chicken: Even killing a chicken could cause a town to turn hostile against you, so watch what you do, and who you do it in front of.

 - Don't neglect magicka: In Skyrim magicka can be used at the same time as a weapon, and it can also be dual wielded.
-For who want to major in any kind of magicka skill, it is recommended to stick to using one-handed weapons, so that if you run out of magicka, you can swing that trusty axe with your other hand.
+For those who want to major in any kind of magicka skill, it is recommended to stick to using one-handed weapons, so that if you run out of magicka, you can swing that trusty axe with your other hand.